calipho-sib/nextprot-snorql/README.md

 ##Sparql config,

 * Examples
-Starting sparql with an empty screen is not the easy way.
-This version of SNORQL will display examples from the file [queries.json](app/assets/queries.json) in the interface.
+This version of SNORQL will display examples from the file [queries.json](app/assets/queries.json) on the interface.

 * Endpoint
-You can set your own sparql endpoint in the [app.js](app/js/app.js) file
+You can set your own sparql endpoint by setting the variables (namespacePrefixes and sparqlEndpoint) in the file  [app.js](app/js/app.js)

 ### minimize the project for production